 Quavo almost left the set and fought with my AD when I asked him to please not use his loaded gun as a prop for the robbery scene at 3:17

 The 90’s were over and my reality of the modern music video industry in 2007 was that there were absolutely no rules.
 Music videos gave me a quick fix and media driven exposure for any artist who was buzzing.
 If the budgets were low or nothing at all, I still wanted to shoot.
 It was about building my reel by any means necessary, regardless of cost.
-Getting press for standing next to these artists and putting photos on MySpace and my fledgling Twitter account was exciting but also depressing because I didn’t actually hang out with these people.
+Getting press for standing next to these artists and putting photos on MySpace and my fledgling Twitter account was exciting but also depressing because I didn’t actually hang out with these guys.
 Sometimes I felt like a director stepchild, getting hand me downs from the iconic directors I looked up to in the 90’s.

 Pre-DSLR revolution meant big bulky cameras, media cards and chin strap beards

-Explaining the vast amount of special effects work I planned on doing in post (without having the budget) to Busta Rhymes
+Explaining the vast amount of special effects work I planned on doing in post (without having the proper budget) to Busta Rhymes

 Fast forward to 2007 and those directors from the 90’s had moved into television, features and commercials garnering critical acclaim and bigger budgets.
 This mass exodus was caused directly by the crash of the music industry.
 They no longer made real money from music videos.
 MTV refused to pay for content so there was no desire to spend hundreds of thousands of dollars to produce music videos.
 I knew that coming into the industry but I didn’t care.
 If these guys didn’t want to shoot the artists I worshipped like Nas, Snoop Dogg, The Roots, Busta Rhymes, etc. because of budget constraints then I sure as hell would.
 I made a lot of music videos from 2007 until 2015, mostly for the internet and usually at a loss or barely breaking even.
 It was never a problem getting artists to appear in my videos, most of them love getting in front of a camera.
 The problem was that some of them were used to the old model which included all the creature comforts of a 90’s music video set.
 It was frustrating to be treated less than professional because I didn’t have a crew of 20+ people.